jasonchadwick/website-old/pages/pulses.md

 # Quantum optimal control for high radix computation

-In the summer of 2021, I began research with the [EPiQC](https://www.epiqc.cs.uchicago.edu/) group at the University of Chicago.
+In the summer of 2021, I began research with the <a href="https://www.epiqc.cs.uchicago.edu/" target="_blank" rel="noopener noreferrer">EPiQC</a> group at the University of Chicago (I will now be starting a Ph.D. there in September).
 My goal was to determine the durations of high radix quantum logic gates, which I did by generating optimal quantum control pulses for various gates.
 The purpose of this research was to determine whether high radix computation offered a speed advantage over typical 2-state quantum computing (spoiler alert: it looks like it does!).

 ### High radix quantum computation